 - An adult who has trouble breathing or who has disabling back pain caused by scoliosis.

-- A very young child who has a severe spinal curve(s).
+- A very young child who has a severe spinal curve.

 For very young children, the timing of surgery for severe scoliosis is controversial.
-Some experts believe that surgery should be delayed until the child is at least 10 years old and preferably 12 because surgery stops the growth of the part of the spine that is fused.
+Some experts believe that surgery should be delayed until the child is at least 10 years old and preferably 12.
+That's because surgery stops the growth of the part of the spine that is fused.
 But in some situations, early surgery can't be avoided.

 How Well It Works